All Perspectives

 The framework confirms what destination practitioners have known for years and governments have been slow to fund: the economic case for tourism is incomplete without the social and environmental case.
 What gets measured gets managed.
 The UN member states that endorsed this framework are committing, at least in principle, to managing beyond GDP.

 For a destination authority, the framework is useful in two ways.
 It provides an internationally credible structure to justify expanding a measurement program beyond what a minister or board might instinctively prioritize.
-And it provides a common vocabulary for reporting to multilateral bodies, development banks, and international partners who are increasingly requiring evidence of sustainable outcomes, not just economic contribution.
+And it provides a common vocabulary for reporting to multilateral bodies, development banks, and international partners who are increasingly requiring evidence of sustainable outcomes.

 Who Is Already Doing This